 We’ve modified our existing programs so Ukrainians can keep working on their educational and professional goals despite the war.
 That includes:

-EIT’s HEI Initiative: Innovation Capacity Building for Higher Education which provides opportunities in education, research, and entrepreneurship across Europe.
+- EIT’s HEI Initiative: Innovation Capacity Building for Higher Education which provides opportunities in education, research, and entrepreneurship across Europe.
+To date, 12 HEIs from Ukraine (such as Lviv Polytechnic National University, Kyiv Academic University, Ternopil Ivan Puluj National Technical University, etc.) have already joined the Initiative and their number is growing.

 Ukrainians can count on us to help them get the skills and support they need to get their ideas off the ground.